Moving from the Pacific Islands

 Skill Matcher — careers.govt.nz

-You should also find out about your rights and responsibilities as an employee in New Zealand.
+Find out about your rights and responsibilities as an employee in New Zealand.

-If you are from Kiribati, Tuvalu, Tonga or Fiji, you can register for this ballot to come to New Zealand.
-If we select your registration, we will invite you to apply for residence.
+If you are from Fiji, Kiribati, Tonga, or Tuvalu, you can register for this ballot to come to New Zealand.

 If you are a Samoan citizen, you can register for this ballot to come to New Zealand.
-If we select your registration, we will invite you to apply for residence.

-Coming with family
+Coming with a family member who can support you

 You can only stay for the same length of time as the person who holds the visa is allowed to.